jsx-eslint/eslint-plugin-react/docs/rules/no-did-update-set-state.md

 ### `allow-in-func` mode

-By default this rule forbids any call to `this.setState` in `componentDidUpdate`.
-But in certain cases you may need to perform asynchronous calls in `componentDidUpdate` that may end up with calls to `this.setState`.
-The `allow-in-func` mode allows you to use `this.setState` in `componentDidUpdate` as long as they are called within a function.
+By default this rule forbids any call to `this.setState` in `componentDidUpdate` outside of functions.
+The `disallow-in-func` mode makes this rule more strict by disallowing calls to `this.setState` even within functions.

 The following patterns are considered warnings: